 - 2 Teaspoons Vanilla

-In large bowl, combine flour, sugar, soda, salt and cinnamon.
+- In a large bowl, combine flour, sugar, soda, salt, and cinnamon.